verenawoehler/Prediction-Of-Employee-Performance/README.md

 interviewing process.

-This project is a simplified version of a former work assignment, and I fabricated the dataset based on a similar covariance matrix of the predictors and the target variable.
+This project is a simplified version of a former work assignment, AND ALL DATA AS MUCH AS THE CONTEXT IN WHICH THIS PROJECT IS EMBEDDED HERE ARE COMPLETELY SYNTHETIC.
+However, the dataset is based on a similar covariance matrix of the predictors and target variable of the original dataset to closely match the actual work assignment.

 The sample has been taken from 225 employees target variable is a categorical, ordered factor variable where employees in comparable